 Fee: approximately €550 (depending on missing documents or the complexity of the file).

-For properties with a tourist licence, the regulations also require the display of the official red plaque, available for purchase online.
-It must be installed outside the property, ideally near the front door, visible from the main access point.
+For properties with a tourist licence, regulations also require the display of the official red plate, available for purchase online.
+It must be installed outside the property, ideally near the entrance door, visible from the main access point.

-The absence of the NRA or the official plaque constitutes an infringement, even if the property is fully compliant administratively.
+Failure to display the official plate constitutes an infraction, even if the property is fully compliant administratively.

 The identity of each traveller must be registered within 24 hours of arrival via the official Hospederías platform of the Guardia Civil.
 This obligation applies to all tourist and seasonal rentals.